Jeff Tang jokingly refers to himself as the black sheep of what he calls his “traditional Asian family.”

 Buying into Circle’s corporate mission is how Tang stays motivated and engaged.
 “There are a lot of crypto companies out there, but they are not as principled,” he states.
 “Circle is very transparent in trying to do things the right way.”

-He also admires Circle’s shared belief in work-life balance.
+He also admires the company’s commitment to work/life balance.
 He recalls a former mentor telling him that there are three things in life: health, family and career.
 “If you don’t have the first two, everything falls apart,” Tang reflects.
 “The career takes a back seat to the rest of your life.
 Circle’s culture is very inclusive in that sense and very accommodating.”

 Tang has been married for a decade and has an eight-year-old son and five-year-old daughter.
 Since moving to California to join Circle, his family has enjoyed the nice weather and the outdoor activities the area has to offer.